ncssar/gpsio/README.md

 You tried to install GPSIO but it's not working... what now?
 Troubleshooting GPSIO is tricky because it has multiple parts.
 Here are some troubleshooting guidelines:
 1. Do you see the GPSIO extension icon (a very small globe with two red arrows) at the top right of your browser window, alongside any other extension icons?
     - YES: go to the next step
-    - NO: the browser extension hasn't been installed; see the installation steps above.
+    - NO: the browser extension hasn't been installed and/or enabled (and/or 'pinned' for Chrome); see the installation steps above.
 If that doesn't solve it, contact the developer with these details.
 2. Left-click the GPSIO extension icon.
 A small popup box should appear near the extension icon.
-Does it have a red line of text that says 'Cannot communicate with host', or, a green line of text that says 'Plugin working properly' with a selection of filter options?
+Does it have a red line of text that says 'Cannot communicate with host', or, a green line of text that says 'Plugin working properly', or a blue line that says 'OK for now', with a selection of filter options?
     - RED: left-click 'check again' once or twice.
 If the red line doesn't go away, go to the next step.
     - GREEN: contact the developer with exact details of the error you're seeing.
+    - BLUE: follow the steps for GREEN; also, tell your local tech support that it's time to update the GPSIO host.
 3. Open a command terminal, go to the default gpsio installation directory (normally, the 'gpsio' directory under your user home directory), and run gpsio-host.py using python.
 Any error messages in the first part of gpsio-host.py will show up here, but most of the code relies on being run through the browser so won't be tested by running it from the command line.
 4. If you see 'Reading data from GPS . . .' followed by a bold red line 'GPS Exception: Unexpected disconnect' when you try to import using GPSIO, check the GPSIO log file (normally gpsio-host_log.txt in your home directory).
 This indicates that gpsio-host.py encountered an error, which will hopefully show up in the log file.